unicode-org/message-format-wg/guidelines/goals.md

 representation of localizable message strings.
 The design goals are listed below.

- 1. Express complex grammatical features, such as plurals, genders, and inflections, catalogued in the CLDR.
+ 1. Express grammatical features, such as plurals, genders, and inflections.

- 2. Express other variance in translation, due to other linguistic and regional features not listed in the CLDR, as well as due to the presentation media, context, circumstance, and other factors.
+ 2. Express other variance in translation, due to linguistic and regional features, the presentation media, context, circumstance, and other factors.

- 3. Represent structured data alongside translations, like markup, comments, and metadata.
+ 3. Represent structured data alongside translations, such as markup, comments, and metadata.

  4. Ensure interoperability with existing interchange formats, in particular